inoxlang/inox/docs/builtin.md

 ```
 ### create

-create is a general purpose function that can create a file, a directory or a HTTP resource..
+create is a general purpose function that can create a file, a directory or a HTTP resource.

 **examples**